HeatXD/RollbackConcept/README.md

 You need to link to -lws2_32 and -lwinmm on Windows just like normal Enet.
 I haven't tested this on Linux yet.
 You're welcome to help me with that!

-It's still very WIP lots of things are still missing but it has been a fun covid-project so far.
+It's still very WIP lots of things are still missing but it has been a fun project so far.
 For now I can connect 1 client to a host.

 I need to implement a checksum to verify that the correct data has been recieved.